dmlc/gluon-nlp/docs/api/notes/vocab_emb.rst

        -3.73499990e-01   5.67310005e-02   5.60180008e-01   2.90190000e-02]]
     <NDArray 2x300 @cpu(0)>

-To demonstrate how to use pre-trained word embeddings in the ``gluon`` package, let us first obtain indices of the words ‘hello’ and ‘world’.
+To demonstrate how to use pre-trained word embeddings with :mod:`mxnet.gluon` models, let us first obtain indices of the words ‘hello’ and ‘world’.

 .. code:: python